mdsimon2/RPi-CamillaDSP/README.md

 - All streamer configurations expect 44.1 kHz input.
 - Due to clock difference between loopback and M4, rate adjust is enabled.
+- Configurations provided for 44.1, 96 and 192 kHz playback sample rates.

+#### m4_gadget.yml

+- All gadget configurations expect 44.1 kHz input to match usb_g_audio.conf.
+- Due to clock difference between RPi and M4, rate adjust is enabled.
-- Configurations provided for 44.1, 96 and 192 kHz sample rates.
+- Configurations provided for 44.1, 96 and 192 kHz playback sample rates.

 #### m4_analog.yml